Everything you wanted to know about bollards but weren’t sure who to ask

-DOS standards specify that the rated bollard would stop vehicles completely, not allowing the bed to travel more than three feet after impact, and have enough integrity to deter a second wave of attack.
+DOS standards specify that the rated bollard would stop vehicles completely, not allowing the bed to travel more than 3 feet after impact, and have enough integrity to deter a second wave of attack.
 Prior to Department of State (DOS) certification, vehicle barriers must be tested by an independent crash test facility to meet DOS standards.

 These standards are expressed in K-ratings.
-K-4, K-8 and K-12 each refers to the ability to stop a heavy truck weighing up to 15,000 pounds (6804 kilograms) within three feet (.92 mm) approaching at 30, 40 or 50 mph (48.2, 64.4 or 80.5 kph), rating 4, 8 and 12 respectively.
+K-4, K-8 and K-12 each refer to the ability to stop a heavy truck weighing up to 15,000 pounds (6,804 kilograms) within 3 feet (0.92 meters) approaching at 30, 40, or 50 mph (48, 64, or 80.5 km/h), rating 4, 8, and 12 respectively.

-Resistance depends not only on the size and strength of the bollard itself, but also on the way it is anchored and the substratum it's anchored into, with deep anchoring into cement generally the most secure.
+Resistance depends not only on the size and strength of the bollard itself, but also on the way it is anchored and the substratum it's anchored into, with deep anchoring into cement generally being the most secure.

 What styles are available for bollards?

 Bollards are available in a wide range of styles to suit the architectural requirements of almost any site.
-The most prevalent form of bollard is the concrete filled steel pipe and many suppliers of bollards have also created unique mounting systems that allow their bollards to act as ornate covers.
-From historic to contemporary, from unadorned and industrial to classic and ornate, bollards can be made to correspond with most architectural styles.
-In many instances, a bollard’s style will allow it not only to coincide with architecture but also to enhance the site’s design value.
-The following is list non-exhaustive list of Bollard styles:
+The most common form of bollard is a concrete-filled steel pipe.
+Some suppliers have also created unique mounting systems that allow bollards to act as decorative covers, that can be installed stand-alone, or cover security bollards.
+From historic to contemporary, from unadorned and industrial to classic and ornate, bollards can be made to complement most architectural styles.
+In many instances, a bollard’s style will allow it not only to work within the architectural style, but also to enhance the site’s design value.

 Historic Bollards (Traditional, Classic)